opencog/atomese-simd/opencog/atoms/opencl/Design.md

 moment.

 The above API is more complex than open/close/read/write.
-There are three choices:
+There are four choices:
+* Collapse the first three steps into a generic `open()`.
+  Collapse the send and exec steps into a generic `write()`.
+* The multi-stage open-near, open-far, select-recipient is fairly generic for network communications. e.g. for tcp/ip, open-near corresponds to opening local socket (initializing ethernet adapter) open-far corresponds to the remote socket, and select-recipient corresponds to selecting the port number.
-* Codify the above as "sufficiently generic", claiming that e.g. CUDA would also fit into this model.
+  This multi-stage open-and-contact-recipient can be codified as "sufficiently generic", claiming that e.g. CUDA would also fit into this model.
 * Recognize the above as a cascade of opens(), each requiring the prior so that it resembles the peeling back of an onion.
+That is, provide three distinct objects, each having a single `open()` on it, and requiring these to be chained, in order to open channel to far point station.
 * Recognize that the peeling-of-an-onion model is too 'linear', and that there is a network of interactions between the various `cl::` classes.
   That network is not a line, but a DAG.
 Encode the DAG as Atomese.